 When wearing Service Dress, Officers wore metal CANADA shoulder titles and gilt, bronze or brass RCMP collar badges.

 Upon being posted out of No.1 Provost Company, RCMP members were ordered to wear the badges and insignia of their new units ie: on posting to another Provost Company the RCMP members would wear the standard Canadian Provost Corps cap badge and shoulder insignia.
 As with many Dress Instructions, this appears to have been honoured more in the breech than in the observance, especially by officers or men on leave.

-The cap badge worn by the RCMP members of No1.
+The cap badge worn by all RCMP Other Ranks and most commissioned officers of No1.
 Provost Company was the standard issue 1922 pattern.
-This cap badge was worn by all non commissioned members of the RCMP from 1922 to the late 1950s.
+This cap badge was worn not only by No1 Provost Company but by all non commissioned members of the RCMP from 1922 to the late 1950s.